AI Digital Transformation for Swiss SMEs

 People Remain at the Core

 In each of the six cases, project success hinged on employee buy-in.
-Companies that invested in training and internal communication from the design phase achieved results 30–40% higher than initial projections.
+Companies that invested in training and internal communication custom project scope.
 Conversely, unaddressed resistance significantly slowed deployment.
 The Geneva fiduciary organized monthly workshops to support the change; the Neuchâtel SME trained "AI ambassadors" among its operators.

 Start Small, Measure, Iterate